ganeshchoudhary/designPatterns/src/main/java/com/gschoudhary/design/patterns/structural/composite/readme.md

   * item and boxes problem -> interface getprice()
   * Armies of most countries are structured as hierarchies.An army consists of several divisionHierarchies; a division is a set of brigades, and a brigade consists of platoons, which can be broken down into squads.
 Finally, a squad is a small group of real soldiers.
 Orders are given at the top of the hierarchy and passed down onto each level until every soldier knows what needs to be done.
   * Country-> states-> district hierarchy

+                Company
+                  CEO
+      CTO         CBO         CFO

+Note: head will have all the child access